robbiedigital/frontend-skills-test/README.md

 ### Bonus Objectives
 - Extra: Create a button that bulk adds the provided list of names to the table `names.json`
+- Extra: add the ability to sort the list by score instead

 ### Scoring Calculations:
  - The score is defined as: the sum of each alphabetic character of the name multiplied by it's (index + 1) in the provided list (found in `names.json`) once sorted in alphabetic order.